django/deps/final/0001-dep-process.rst

 --------------------

-Once the idea's been vetted and the roles are filled, a draft DEP should be presented to django-developers and/or the Django Forum.
+Once the idea's been vetted and the roles are filled, a draft DEP should be presented to the Django Forum and/or django-developers.
 This gives the author a chance to flesh out the draft DEP to make sure it's properly formatted, of high quality, and to address initial concerns about the proposal.